Many organizations exist in the real world. They may operate in the private sector or the public sector.

 - Microfinance providers

 Meanwhile, nonprofit social organizations, also known as nonprofit social organizations, use the money they earn to expand their programs and fund operations.
-They may make money from donations, grants, or from selling products.
+They may make money from donations, grants, or product sales.

 Unlike the two previous organizations, social nonprofit organizations do not sell products for profit.
 Instead, they use it to have a more positive impact through their programs.